oong819/oong819/README.md

 im a small indepedent Android app and game developer

-on Github: im currently working on Lightning List
+on Github: im currently working on Lightning List (gone now =D)

 **i have a Youtube channel called "Stvk" with a orange bird as icon**